Like you, every property is unique, so we’ll just need a few details before we can make you an offer.

-- The deposit: This is the money you pay toward the price of your new home and averages around 5-20% of its sale price.
+The deposit- This is the money you pay towards the price of your new house and averages around 5-20% of its sale price.
 After paying the deposit, you are legally bound to the deal.
 If you pull out, you lose your deposit.

-- Surveyor’s Fee: Before you purchase a home, it is strongly advised you have a surveyor thoroughly look over it in case of any issues or damages that could be missed by the untrained eye.
+Surveyor’s Fee- Before you purchase a house, it is strongly advised you have a surveyor thoroughly look over it in case of any issues or damages that could be missed by the untrained eye.
 This is important, as anything not addressed before contracts are signed then becomes the buyers’ responsibility and repairs could cost a fortune.
 Surveys can cost anywhere between £250-1000+ depending on the type you choose.
 For example, a homebuyer’s survey costs approximately £250-400 and should detect any serious defects.

 Fees Related to Selling a House:

 Estate Agent’s Fee- This is decided when the house is put on the market and is usually 1-3% of the sale value, with an additional 20% VAT.